Kingezdev/Kingezdev/README.md

-- 👋 Hi, I’m @Kingezdev
+- 👋 Hi, I’m Kingez
-- 👀 I’m interested in becoming a software developer
+- 👀 Just a regular dev
-- 🌱 I’m currently building an awaesome 2d game with godot
+- 🌱 I’m currently building an awaesome 2d game with godot, backend with django rest and a pro wordpress dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me contact me on bewisrael@gmail.com
+- 📫 How to reach me contact me on bweisrael@gmail.com
 - 😄 Pronouns: HIM
 - ⚡ Fun fact: Im Nigerian